arouyan/lakeFS/docs/reference/export.md

 The export operation copies all data from a given lakeFS commit to a designated object store location.

-For instance, the contents `lakefs://example/main` might be exported on `s3://company-bucket/example/latest`.
+For instance, the contents `lakefs://example/main` may be exported on `s3://company-bucket/example/latest`.
 Clients entirely unaware of lakeFS could use that base URL to access latest files on `main`.
 Clients aware of lakeFS can continue to use the lakeFS S3 endpoint to access repository files on `s3://example/main`, as well as other versions and uncommitted versions.

-Possible use-cases:
+Possible use cases:
 1. External consumers of data don't have access to your lakeFS installation.
 1. Some data pipelines in the organization are not fully migrated to lakeFS.
 1. You want to experiment with lakeFS as a side-by-side installation first.